jmglewis/Home_Sales/README.md

-# Module 22

-In this challenge, you'll use your knowledge of SparkSQL to determine key metrics about home sales data.
-Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+# SparkSQL Home Sales Analysis: Leveraging Spark for Key Metrics and Performance Optimization

+ In this challenge, you'll find all the resources and instructions you need to analyze home sales data using SparkSQL.
+By leveraging the power of Apache Spark, we'll dive into the dataset to extract valuable insights and metrics about home sales.

+In this project, we'll cover various aspects of SparkSQL, including creating temporary views, partitioning data, caching and uncaching tables, and optimizing query performance.
+Through a series of guided tasks and questions, you'll apply your SparkSQL skills to address real-world scenarios in the realm of home sales analytics.

+Whether you're new to SparkSQL or looking to sharpen your skills, this project offers an opportunity to deepen your understanding of big data analytics and SQL-based data processing with Spark.

 ## Before You Begin
 Create a new repository for this project called, Home_Sales.
-Do not add this homework to an existing repository.

 Clone the new repository to your computer.